AlexanderOttenhoff/alexander-ottenhoff-cv/resume.typ

 #resume-item[
   - Led a team of developers to build a mobile application for Zetifi devices
+  - Designed encryptionp protocols for secure communication between Zetifi devices and the mobile application
   - Worked closely with the product team to define the product roadmap
   - Developed Serverless backend services in AWS to support the mobile application
   - #strong("Technologies"): React Native, Typescript, AWS Lambda, Python, FastAPI, AWS DynamoDB, AWS Timestream